dbsectrainer/devOps_tools/cheatsheets/azure.md

 # Azure Cheatsheet

+*This cheatsheet provides a reference for Azure CLI commands and services.*

-# Note: Azure CLI 2.71.0 is the latest version as of April 2025
+*Note: Azure CLI 2.71.0 is the latest version as of April 2025*

 ## Azure CLI Configuration
 ```bash